Dev-Drew/LemonadeAPI/README.md

-A stripe secret key for can be generated through [stripes website](https://stripe.com/).
-If you're having a hard time checkout [this guide](https://www.appinvoice.com/en/s/documentation/how-to-get-stripe-publishable-key-and-secret-key-23).
+A stripe secret key can be generated through [stripe's website](https://stripe.com/).
+If you're having a hard time, check out [this guide](https://www.appinvoice.com/en/s/documentation/how-to-get-stripe-publishable-key-and-secret-key-23).

 To send and receive emails this project has been configured with [mailtrap](https://mailtrap.io/).
-To view the emails, you'll need to create an account on their website to generate user and password.
+A mailtrap userID and password is required, these can be retrieved from the mailtrap website.